lucapalamenti/GeographyApp/README.md

 - Ability to edit existing maps to add/remove regions
 - "mark as correct" option for type (hard) if you mistype
 - Select a thumbnail for a created map
+- Add an admin page for things like editing non custom maps

 - SQL INJECTION IS POSSIBLE WITH GET MAPS